 Because it is so bright, people were already plotting the motions of Venus by the second Millennium BC.
 However, no one knows for certain who discovered it.

-Do you have any fun or interesting facts about Venus you’d like to share with us?
-Let us know in the comments section below!
+Do you know any fun or interesting facts about Venus?
+Share them in the comments below!